[Minor revision–posted 10/31/23 (replaces 12/22/15 edition)]

 2. When necessary, each patrol shift supervisor of the Texas Tech Police Department will be responsible for the recognized decorum in flying the flags.
 The supervisor will also be responsible for being attentive to the wind speed and ensuring that adequate illumination exists at each site during the hours of darkness.

 3. Flags will be flown at full-mast.
-The United States flag and the state flag of Texas will be displayed at half-mast only upon direction of the President of the United States or the governor of the state of Texas.
+The United States flag and the state flag of Texas will be displayed at half-mast only upon direction of the President of the United States or the governor of the State of Texas.
 At the direction of the Chancellor of the Texas Tech University System or the President of Texas Tech University, the Texas Tech flag flying at Pfluger Fountain at Memorial Circle on the Texas Tech University campus may be flown at half-mast on Mondays between the hours of 7:30 a.m. and 5:30 p.m., or at other times deemed appropriate, if there has been a student, faculty, or staff death (of which the university has been made aware) during the preceding week.
 The name(s) of the individual(s) being commemorated, along with a brief notation on that person's association with the university, will be displayed by the Texas Tech Police Department at the base of the flagpole bearing the United States flag.
-The Dean of Students, via the Vice President for Enrollment Management and Student affairs, may make the request on behalf of any currently enrolled student.
+The Dean of Students or designee, via the Texas Tech Police Department, may make the request on behalf of any currently enrolled student.
 The flag flown at half-staff in memory of the student will be mailed to the parent(s)/guardian(s) with a letter from the Dean of Students (or designee).
 The Texas Tech Parents Association, via Parent and Family Relations, will provide funding for the cost of the flag and will be referenced in the letter.
 The academic or administrative department chairperson or director, via the appropriate provost/vice president, may make the request on behalf of an employee.
 Former students or alumni may make the request via the Executive Vice President and CEO of the Alumni Association.
 In every case, the United States flag will be the first flag raised and the last flag lowered.